Paul Lukather

-Paul Lukather (August 24, 1926 – October 9, 2014) was an American actor known for his work on stage, television, film, and video games.
+Paul David Lukather (August 24, 1926 – October 9, 2014) was an American actor known for his work on stage, television, film, and video games.
 He was Steve Lukather's uncle.

 Career

 Lukather graduated from Drake University and Yale University.
 He won the Barter Award and acted in productions at the Barter Theatre.

 Lukather's television appearances included Perry Mason, The Fugitive, The F.B.I., Mission: Impossible, and Cannon.
 Along with his work in television and film, he also worked as a voice-over artist for video games, including the Legacy of Kain series, in which he voiced the character Vorador.
 He also voiced the character President James Johnson for Metal Gear Solid 2: Sons of Liberty.

 Lukather died on October 9, 2014, aged 88.